verivital/F1TenthVanderbilt/README.md

 ![Team Picture](./images/team_picture.jpeg "Team Picture")

 # Vehicle Configuration
 Our car is modeled after the V2 using a Hokuyo UST-10LX lidar and ZED Camera for sensing and localization, with a NVIDIA TX2 for processing.
+For information about our build configuration, kindly refer to the following [pdf](https://github.com/verivital/F1TenthVanderbilt/blob/master/BuildV2.pdf).

 # Repository Organization
 **racecar-ws**: Code deployed on the physical car